awsdocs/aws-cdk-guide/v2/resources.md

 When you create such a proxy, the external resource **does not** become a part of your AWS CDK app\.
 Therefore, changes you make to the proxy in your AWS CDK app do not affect the deployed resource\.
 The proxy can, however, be passed to any AWS CDK method that requires a resource of that type\.

-The following example shows how to reference a bucket based on an existing bucket with the ARN **arn:aws:s3:::my\-bucket\-name**, and an Amazon Virtual Private Cloud based on an existing VPC having a specific ID\.
+The following example shows how to reference a bucket based on an existing bucket with the ARN **arn:aws:s3:::amzn\-s3\-demo\-bucket1**, and an Amazon Virtual Private Cloud based on an existing VPC having a specific ID\.

 ------
 #### [ TypeScript ]

 ```
 // Construct a proxy for a bucket by its name (must be same account)
-s3.Bucket.fromBucketName(this, 'MyBucket', 'my-bucket-name');
+s3.Bucket.fromBucketName(this, 'amzn-s3-demo-bucket', 'amzn-s3-demo-bucket1');

 // Construct a proxy for a bucket by its full ARN (can be another account)
-s3.Bucket.fromBucketArn(this, 'MyBucket', 'arn:aws:s3:::my-bucket-name');
+s3.Bucket.fromBucketArn(this, 'amzn-s3-demo-bucket', 'arn:aws:s3:::amzn-s3-demo-bucket1');

 // Construct a proxy for an existing VPC from its attribute(s)
 ec2.Vpc.fromVpcAttributes(this, 'MyVpc', {